 Held every year on the beautiful campus of Michigan State University, home of the largest public collection of comic books, The Michigan State University Comics Forum is a multi-day event that brings together scholars, creators, and fans in order to explore celebrate the medium of comics, graphic storytelling, and sequential art.

-The Michigan State University Comics Forum is generously supported by: Department of Art, Art History and Design, The Journal of Popular Culture, Gary Hoppenstand, The Department of English, The MSU Libraries Special Collections, The Residential College in the Arts and Humanities, MSU Muslim Studies, MATRIX: The Center for the Humane Arts, Letters, and Social Sciences Online, MSU Film Studies, and BRD Printing.
+The Michigan State University Comics Forum is generously supported by: Department of Art, Art History and Design, The Journal of Popular Culture, The Department of English, Gary Hoppenstand, Capital Area District Libraries, The Residential College in the Arts and Humanities, The MSU Libraries Special Collections, MSU Muslim Studies, MATRIX: The Center for the Humane Arts, Letters, and Social Sciences Online, and BRD Printing.

 Ryan Claytor, Director